 Selling, general and administrative.
-Selling, general and administrative expenses increased by \$26.5 million to \$62.4 million in the year ended December 31, 2007.
+Selling, general and administrative expenses increased by \$26.5 million to \$62.4 million in the year ended December 31, 2008, from \$35.9 million in the year ended December 31, 2007.
 The increase was primarily related to \$18.6 million in expenses we incurred to support Proposition 10 (Clean Alternative Fuels Act) on the California ballot in November 2008.
 Our stock option expense accounted for \$3.4 million of the increase between periods primarily due to options issued in 2008 for new employees and from stock options we granted to our employees in December 2007.
 There was also an increase of \$0.5 million in salaries and benefits between periods primarily related to the hiring of additional employees.
 Our employee headcount increased from 121 at December 31, 2007 to 140 at December 31, 2008.
 Our professional service fees increased \$2.1 million between periods primarily for legal, audit and consulting services related to our status as a public company.
-Our business insurance costs also increased \$0.4 million between periods, primarily due to increased travel related to our sales team.
+Our business insurance costs also increased \$0.4 million between periods.
+In addition, our travel and entertainment expenses increased \$0.4 million between periods.
+In addition, our travel and entertainment expenses increased \$0.4 million between periods.
+In addition, our travel and entertainment expenses increased \$0.4 million between periods.